-With outsourcing, companies gain access to skill sets that aren't in-house and can bridge the technology gap.
+With outsourcing, companies gain access to skill sets that aren’t in-house and can bridge the technology gap.
 For example, Deloitte found many outsource to take advantage of artificial intelligence.
-With a channel program partner (like us!), there are years of knowledge to draw upon.
+There are years of knowledge to draw upon with a channel program partner (like us!).

 Specialized talent is in shortage across the board.
 Retaining talent is a challenge for in-house programs.
 Even if you manage to find someone, burnout and turnover are a real possibility.
 They can also be lured by outside offers you cannot compete with.

 Relationships often break down and deteriorate, a situation no one wants to be in.
 Agencies can become the bridge.
-They are unbiased and can act as a mediator, helping to preserve the relationship for the long term.
+They are unbiased and can act as mediators, helping to preserve the relationship for the long term.

 Disadvantages of Outsourcing